Quranaloneislam.net

 (8:41) And [you shall] know that from whatever spoils of war you may get, a fifth (20%) belongs to God, as well as the messenger, the close relatives, the orphans, the needy, and the [stranded] wayfarer, if only you believe in God and in what was sent down to Our servant on the day of decision, the day when the two parties clashed; God has complete power over everything.

-The only difference between the zakât on spoils of war and ordinary revenues is that the zakât on ordinary income is calculated on the profits:
+The only difference between the zakât on spoils of war and ordinary revenues is that the zakât on ordinary income is calculated on net profits:

 (2:219) They ask you [O prophet] regarding what alters the mind and the game of chance.
 Proclaim: “There is a sin in both of them, as well as benefits for the people, but the sin embedded in them exceeds their benefits”.
 And they ask you [O prophet] what they should spend in charity.
 Proclaim: “The surplus”.
 Thus, God clarifies to you (plural) the verses that you may reflect.